Site under construction

 WELCOME TO THE OFFICIAL SITE OF SAMIA MALIK

 Samia Malik’s dynamic, evolving working practice encompasses music, visual art and education.
-Asking challenging and important questions about our common humanity, Samia’s work has enthralled audiences from the UK to India.
+Asking challenging and important questions about our common humanity, Samia’s work has enthralled audiences within Europe, across India and the States.

-Samia writes and performs songs based on traditional Urdu Ghazal (a highly refined union of poetry with music) extending and subverting the form to explore contemporary issues around identity, race and gender.
-She has collaborated with acclaimed world-class musicians, writers and artists including Baluji Shrivastav OBE, Mallika Sarabhai, Guiliano Modarelli, Kishwar Naheed, Seemab Gul, Al MacSween, Sukhdeep Dhanjal, Sianed Jones, Anne Tiburtius and Cris Cheek.
-She has released three albums: ‘The Colour of the Heart’ (1998) ‘Jaago – Wake Up’ (2004) and Azaadi: Freedom (2017) and 'Colours of Her Heart' (2019) and Samia Malik Live at Norwich Arts Centre (2019).
+British Pakistani Samia writes and performs songs based on traditional Urdu Ghazal (a highly refined union of poetry with music) extending and subverting the form to explore contemporary issues around identity, race and gender.
+She has collaborated with acclaimed world-class musicians, writers and artists including Baluji Shrivastav OBE, Mallika Sarabhai, Giuliano Modarelli, Seemab Gul, Al MacSween, Sukhdeep Dhanjal, Sianed Jones and Cris Cheek.
+She has released four albums: 'The Colour of the Heart' (1998), 'Jaago - Wake Up' (2004), Azaadi: Freedom (2017) and 'Colours of Her Heart' (2019) and Samia Malik Live at Norwich Arts Centre (2019).
 Samia is also a visual artist, mainly working in painting and video - her live shows are supported by projections of her original visual art.

 ‘For over 25 years Samia Malik has shown that music can be healing as well as entertaining.
 Azaadi: Freedom charts a compelling journey towards liberation through powerful Urdu and English songs, art and spoken word’ Sarah Albinali Eastern Eye